 - Deferit – As with healthcare and other medical services, there are certain essential items that we all need to pay for.
 Deferit, an Australian-based organization, lets customers split utility, telco, car registration or childcare bills into installments.
 With a vow to empower customers, including options to change payment terms, Deferit has created an easy budgeting tool for payments, eliminating interest and annual fees.

 - Flex – While we’re talking essential services, housing comes to mind.
-Many people face hard choices on where their money goes each month – rent or food or other essentials – especially in today’s uncertain economy.
+Many people face hard choices on where their money goes each month – rent or food or other essentials – especially amidst today’s economic uncertainty.
 There are estimates that $5 billion in late fees goes to landlords every year.
 Flex understands these challenges (and the stress they cause!) and aims to get you out of paying late fees by covering your rent for you and offering flexible options to pay them back, without any hidden fees or interest.

-- QuadPay – One of the leaders of BNPL, QuadPay offers payment options for retail giants, including Apple, Amazon, Walmart and Target as well as exclusive retail partnerships.
-With categories covering everything from education and pets to shoes and travel, QuadPay is available on a variety of platforms as well as in physical retail locations, providing you with options virtually anywhere you want to shop.
+- Zip– One of the leaders of BNPL, Zip (formerly known as QuadPay) offers payment options for retail giants, including Apple, Amazon, Walmart and Target, as well as exclusive retail partnerships.
+With categories covering everything from education and pets to shoes and travel, Zip is available on a variety of platforms as well as in physical retail locations, providing you with interest-free options virtually anywhere you want to shop.

-- Sezzle – A relative newcomer to the BNPL industry, Sezzle offers typical installment payment plans, but also features some products exclusive to their users that they call strategic differentiators.
+- Sezzle – Sezzle offers typical installment payment plans, but also features some products exclusive to their users that they call strategic differentiators.
 Sezzle Up for example, lets a shopper build their credit rating by enabling the company to report payment history to credit bureaus.
 They’ve also partnered with Ally Bank to offer longer-term financing options, proving again that flexibility in payment options may be a key driving factor in growth.

 - Splitit – Headquartered in New York, Splitit is unique in the BNPL space in that it actually allows consumers to leverage their existing credit.
 By using their own credit or debit cards with its installment program, customers will see installment charges on their bills, effectively evening out cashflows.
 The ability to break down payments into smaller pieces without additional interest, applications or fees and build credit at the same time makes Splitit an attractive option for consumers, while being a safe option for merchants.

 - Simpl – Indian startup Simpl has a straightforward mission – make it easy for people to purchase what they like, when they like, with installment payment terms.
-In a country with complicated financial systems that often makes it difficult for people to obtain credit, Simpl allows its users to buy now and pay at a more convenient time later.
+In a country with complicated financial systems that often make it difficult for people to obtain credit, Simpl allows its users to buy now and pay at a more convenient time.
 With a full-stack, mobile-first platform for credit-based payments, Simpl enables one-click purchases and promises full transparency to its users and merchants alike.

-- Tymit – Different than the typical pay-in-four installment plans many BNPL providers offer, Tymit allows you to select varying installment plans as you make your purchase – including repaying over 3 months with no interest, or even longer (up to 36 months) with transparent pricing quoted upfront.
-Tymit also allows you to change your repayment terms mid-plan without any additional penalties or fees and offers a user-friendly app with neat features that monitor your spending, group your purchases and simulate the cost of potential spending.
+- Tymit – Different than the typical pay-in-four installment plans many BNPL providers offer, Tymit’s credit card allows you to select varying installment plans as you make your purchase – including repaying over 3 months with no interest, or even longer (up to 36 months) with transparent pricing quoted upfront.
+Tymit also offers Tymit Booster, a top-up credit card that allows you to build your credit score and still offers 0% interest on all purchases.